-Prescribed drugs and medicine, insulin, and nonprescription analgesics for use by human beings are exempt from the sales and use tax.
-The exemption includes over-the-counter drugs or medicine that are prescribed by a licensed health care professional.
+Drugs and medicine, insulin, and medical oxygen for human use are exempt from the sales and use tax.
+The exemption includes all prescription and over-the-counter drugs.

 An exemption for all drugs and medicine was part of the original sales and use tax law enacted in 1967.
 In 1987 the exemption was limited to prescribed drugs and medicine and to insulin.
 In 1988 certain nonprescription analysesics were again exempted, and in 1997 the exemption was extended to all analysesics, effective July 1, 1999.
+In 2005 the exemption was once again extended to all over-the-counter drugs.